 You’re not safe in a parking lot or parking garage.
 We like to think we’re safe when we get out of the car, but the truth is far more insidious.
 You’re still on the road with cars and other pedestrians, not all of which are harmless.
+You need the services of a security guard company in the bay area to keep you safe from predators.
 The only difference is that now you’re not in the car for protection.
 Problems arise when people stop paying attention because they believe they’re safe and sound between their car and wherever they’re going.
 There are a few things you can do to protect yourself as a driver, as a pedestrian, and from predators.

 As A Driver

 Never text and drive!
 If you are behind the wheel of a car, do not get on your cell phone at all.
 When we say not to text and drive, that means doing anything on your phone that isn’t hands-free.
 Even in a parking lot, it’s dangerous to text and drive.
 People are walking around, cars with low visibility are trying to pull out, and you never know when a child is going to dart out from behind a car.
 Even in a parking lot, that text could kill someone.

 There’s no reason to go quickly when you’re in a parking lot or garage.
 Getting to a parking space just a moment faster is not worth the risk to everyone around you.
 Think everything is slow right now?
 How slow are you going to be while having to work out a fender bender?
 Going slowly isn’t just for your safety, it’s for everyone else around you.
 You are not the only person in the parking lot, and driving slowly is to protect everyone around you as much as yourself.
 Be considerate, and protect the people around you.
 Nothing will slow down your day more than an accident, and you don’t want to live with having killed someone over a parking space.